Shreeja-AirMetro/Github-Notes/Notes/Network Coding.md

     - _Policy:_ Do not send _everything_ on Satcom.
 Use NC "Predictive" logic.
 Only send "Repair Packets" on Satcom if the 5G link stats (RSSI/Ping) show instability.
     - _Heartbeat:_ Send only the crucial "Heartbeat" messages duplicated on Satcom, but full data on 5G.
+- You are effectively implementing **Layer 3 Network Coding**.
+While your Iridium/Starlink modem handles the _Physical_ error correction (LDPC) internally, that only protects the link from "Atmosphere to Antenna."
+It does _not_ protect against network congestion or handover drops.
+By adding NC on your **Onboard Computer**, you are adding an end-to-end reliability layer that commercial Satcom modems do not provide by default.
 ---
 ### Network coding for hetereogenous multi-link connectivity
 - https://ieeexplore.ieee.org/abstract/document/9498620